rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Used in spreadsheets, coding loops, data modeling.
 - Tip: “Table tells the tale of the rule.”
+- Did you know...?
+Logarithm tables from the 1600s were early function tables, letting navigators compute products quickly.

 ##### Block 3 – Mapping Diagrams & Uniqueness
 🔹 **Definition:** **Mapping diagrams** show inputs in one column and outputs in another with arrows; uniqueness means each input arrow ends at only one output.